Soma15-ss/food-delivery-system/README.md

-# Getting Started with Create React App
+# Getting Started with Create Food Deliveries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).